Students with Disabilities

 - You may recall that the US admissions criteria and process are more holistic than those in the UK, with admissions committees taking into account the student’s personal circumstances and character.
 Therefore, disclosing your disability may provide some valuable context to evaluating your academic performance and understanding your potential at their university.
 This is particularly true if you feel your performance was hindered by barriers related to your disability, or if you overcame difficult circumstances or lack of access to perform as well as your peers without disabilities.

 - On the Application: Beyond providing equal access, many universities and scholarship programmes such as Fulbright actively welcome students with disabilities, as it ties in with their goals to diversify their campus and student body.
-Therefore, you may find that disclosing your disability and/or writing about the unique perspective you would bring to the university in an application essay benefits your application.
+Therefore, you may find that disclosing your disability and/or writing about the unique perspective you would bring to the university in a personal statement benefits your application.

 - As you research universities, you can contact the admissions office for information on the university to be provided in an accessible format.
 You are also welcome to contact the disability support services office for information about accessibility issues before/after you submit your application.

 - Timing: We encourage you to apply early to US universities in case you need to request accessible materials or want to contact the disability support services office.
-Additionally, bear in mind that it can take several weeks to gather the required documentation and apply for disability-related accommodations to take the SAT or ACT (see above).
+Additionally, bear in mind that it can take several weeks to gather documentation and apply for disability-related accommodations to take the admissions exams (see above).
 We suggest allowing two months for this process if possible.